 In many occupations, solving problems and finding ways to be more productive are top priorities.
-This is especially true for web designers and frontend developers who perform and repeat many micro-tasks.
-The fact we work with open web technologies that are often used to build free and open source software means we have a plethora of tools at our disposal.
+This is especially true for web designers and frontend developers who perform many micro-tasks many times over.
+The fact we work with open web technologies that are often used to build free and open source software means we have a plethora of web design tools (opens in new tab) at our disposal.

 You're not still writing CSS vendor prefixes by hand, are you?
 Keep your development files clean and let Autoprefixer (now a PostCSS plugin) do the hard work for you as part of your build process.

-A Sass-based layout toolkit that's gained steam over the past year or so.
+A Sass-based layout toolkit that has been steadily gaining steam since its launch.
 It has a strong community and offers lots of customisable features to suit the needs of just about any project.

-Did you get the memo?
 Inline CSS is a requirement for good performance.
-Addy Osmani's Critical is available as a Grunt plugin, and along with Filament Group’s loadCSS script it is a great option for extracting and loading your above-the-fold styles.
+Addy Osmani's Critical is available as a Grunt plugin, and along with Filament Group’s loadCSS script (opens in new tab), it is a great option for extracting and loading your above-the-fold styles.

 Shoelace is an easy-to-use Bootstrap 3 visual grid builder.
 Amongst its features are responsive media query views and a fully functional preview.

-A node-based code quality tool for Sass/SCSS code, available as a Grunt or gulp plugin.
-Sass Lint is especially great for beginners who aren't too familiar with Sass best practices.
+Sass Lint is a node-based code quality tool for Sass/SCSS code, available as a Grunt or gulp plugin.
+Sass Lint is especially great for beginners who aren't too familiar with Sass best practice.

 SMACSS is a scalable and modular architecture for CSS.
 There is nothing to download or install here, just a whole host of ideas for structuring projects both large and small.
 The website includes a free ebook for you to download, read and study.